Constitution of Prussia (1850): The chambers and voting

 While the 1848 Constitution stated only that the first chamber should consist of 180 elected members (Art.
 62 and 63), the 1850 revision in Article 62 added unelected members of the nobility, including royal princes of legal age, heads of the formerly immediate imperial houses and members whom the king appointed for life.
 In addition there were 90 members elected by direct vote and thirty members elected by the municipal councils from the larger cities.
 Dissolution of the first chamber applied only to the elected members.
-An 1853 amendment changed the makeup to members appointed by the king, with either the right of hereditary transmission or only for life.
+An 1853 amendment changed the makeup to members appointed by the king, with either the right of hereditary transmission or for life.

 Article 71 of the 1850 Constitution (replacing Art.
 68 of the 1848 version) introduced the Prussian three-class franchise for elections to the second (lower) chamber.
 The system weighted votes depending on the amount of taxes paid and thus gave considerably more power to the wealthy.
 In spite of calls for its repeal that increased over the years, the three-class franchise remained in effect in Prussia until the fall of the German Empire in 1918.